GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

   be useful.
 The Attribution Reporting API supports functions that currently rely on third-party cookies.
 - If you're a **developer or software engineer**, head over to the [Attribution Reporting: experiment and participate](/docs/privacy-sandbox/attribution-reporting-experiment/).

-**Advertisers and publishers who that rely on ad tech platforms** for conversion measurement don't need to use the API directly, but may be interested in understanding it if they're working with ad tech platforms that may integrate the API.
+**Advertisers and publishers that rely on ad tech platforms** for conversion measurement don't need to use the API directly, but may be interested in understanding it if they're working with ad tech platforms that may integrate the API.

 {% Aside %}

 In the future, the Attribution Reporting API may serve use cases that are not related to advertising.

 {% endAside %}